 There are a variety of factors that could trigger a Club instigated survey, including:

 - Profile of the vessel (age, size, type, trading area, type of cargo carried, flag State and Classification Society etc).

 - Reactivation of a vessel after a period of layup exceeding six months.

 - Following a Port State Control detention / ban.

-With over 32,000 vessels of varied types entered, reviewing reported incidents allow the Club to pro-actively establish developing claims trends.
+With over 34,000 vessels of varied types entered, reviewing reported incidents allows the Club to establish developing claims trends pro-actively.
 Trends may be identified in relation to a particular region, vessel type, cargo commodity or Member.
-This information combined with use of the CSP enables the Loss Prevention department to focus on the identified concern in the form of a Concentrated Inspection Campaign (CIC) with the ultimate aim of mitigating an emerging risk.
+This information, combined with the use of the CSP enables the Loss Prevention department to focus on the identified concern in the form of a Concentrated Inspection Campaign (CIC) to mitigate an emerging risk.

-Local surveyors are appointed to undertake these assignments as this reduces possible language barriers and ensures that Members are dealing with a surveyor well versed with local rules and regulations.
-During their attendance on board, our surveyor is encouraged to interact with the crew and share their observations so the crew both understands the findings and benefits from the survey.
+Local surveyors are appointed to undertake these assignments as this reduces possible language barriers and ensures that Members are dealing with a surveyor well-versed in local rules and regulations.
+During their onboard attendance, our surveyor is encouraged to interact with the crew and share their observations, so the crew understand the findings and benefits of the survey.

-The Loss Prevention team have a wealth of seafaring experience on a variety of vessel types.
-This, along with the team’s combined Loss Prevention experience, ensures a pragmatic and focused approach towards the CSP.
+The Loss Prevention team is always happy to discuss the survey results.
+The Club considers the CSP to be a proactive benefit to our Members, and as such, it is imperative that our Members are happy with the outcome.
+The Loss Prevention team has a wealth of seafaring experience on various vessel types.
+This, along with the team’s combined Loss Prevention experience, ensures a pragmatic and focused approach toward the CSP.
 The Loss Prevention department works closely with the Underwriting team to assess risks and with the Claims team to analyse causation and establish developing trends.

-Any queries with regards to the CSP may be directed to the Loss Prevention team.
+Any queries regarding the CSP may be directed to the Loss Prevention team.